mjeyarax/go-trustagent/README.md

 - docker

 # Build Instructions
-GTA use the `tpm-provider` libary to access the TPM 2.0 device.
+GTA use the `tpm-provider` library to access the TPM 2.0 device.
 The following instructions assume that `gta-devel` docker image and container have been created as described in the 'Build Instructions' section of the `tpm-provider` project (see the README.md in that project for more details).

 1. cd `/docker_host/go-trust-agent`
 3. `make package`
 4. `tagent` and `trustagent-v1.0.0.bin` will be in the /out subdirectory

-Note: The `gta-devel` docker contianer can be used in this fashion to build GTA, but cannot be used to run or debug GTA because `tpm2-abrmd` must run as a service under `systemd`.
+Note: The `gta-devel` docker container can be used in this fashion to build GTA, but cannot be used to run or debug GTA because `tpm2-abrmd` must run as a service under `systemd`.
 See `Unit Testing and TPM Simulator` in the `tpm-provider` project for instructions to run `systemd`, `tpm2-abrmd` and the TPM simulator in the `gta-devel` container.

 # Links
 - [Installation instructions](doc/INSTALL.md)